Chapter 5: Bit

 It's too plain to be called a simple minimalist working place.
 Well, it's not like they would be bold enough to visit and directly report to her.
 At least when she was in her modern room, she had many more things.

-Ah, right, she missed typing on her keyboard, feeling each key whenever her fingers glide, and clicking her mouse whenever she's playing her favourite game, fufu.
+Really, she missed typing on her keyboard, feeling each key whenever her fingers glide, and clicking her mouse whenever she's playing her favorite game, fufu.
 Come to think of it, they are more expensive than her clothes.
 The second is her shoes.

 "You may leave."